Distorted quarkonia and spin alignment: Quarkonium distortion and spin states mixing

 To obtain the radial part of the wave function in \eqref{alignment_diamagnetic}, we first solve the Schr\"odinger equation for unperturbed eigenstates

-where the reduced radial wave function $U_{nl}(r)$ is defined as $U_{nl}(r)= rR_{nl}(r)$, and $\mu= m_Q/2$ is the reduced mass of quarkonium.
+where the reduced radial wave function $U_{nl}(r)$ is defined as $U_{nl}(r)= rR_{nl}(r)$, and $\mu= m/2$ is the reduced mass of quarkonium.
 The potential $V$ is chosen to be the Cornell form

-The parameters for $\jps$ are chosen as $\kappa=0.52\text{GeV},a=2.34\text{GeV}^{-1}$ and $m_c=1.84\text{GeV}$ \cite{Eichten:1978tg,Eichten:1979ms,Eichten:1995ch,Eichten:1994gt}.
+The parameters for $\jps$ are chosen as $\kappa=0.61,a=2.38\text{GeV}^{-1}$, $V_0=0$ and $m=1.84\text{GeV}$ \cite{Eichten:1978tg,Eichten:1979ms,Eichten:1995ch,Eichten:1994gt}.
 The reduced radial wave functions $U_{nl}(r)$ along with the binding energy $E_n$ for each level are solved numerically following the method in \cite{Lucha:1998xc}.
 The transition matrix element in \eqref{Diaexpand} can be calculated in coordinate space as

 In performing the summation in \eqref{Diaexpand} for $\ps_D$, we find the transition coefficient $c_n=\frac{\<n20|\D H|100\>}{E_{n20}-E_{100}}$ converges quickly, as shown in TABLE \ref{TABLEFORDIA}.
-Accurate $\psi_D$ is obtained by summing over energy levels up to $n=13$.
+Accurate $\psi_D$ is obtained by summing over energy levels up to $n=15$.
 The radial part of the wave function in momentum space in \eqref{alignment_diamagnetic} can be computed with the reduced radial wave function in position space with

-where $j_l(qr)$ is the spherical Bessel function of the first kind, $\mathcal{N}_{nl}$ is the nomalization factor.
+where $j_l(qr)$ is the spherical Bessel function of the first kind. $\mathcal{N}_{nl}$ is the nomalization factor.
 The angular part of the wave function in momentum space is the same as the case in position space \cite{Kirchbach:2022ptv}.

-Other than the diamagnetic interaction, the distortion effect can also occur when the quarkonium moves with respect to the magnetic field.
+Other than the diamagnetic interaction, the distortion effect can also occur from motion of quarkonia with respect to the magnetic field.
 In its own frame, the quarkounium sees an electric field from boosted magnetic field as ${\bf E}=\g{\bf v}\times \bB$ with ${\bf v}$ being the quarkonium velocity and $\g=(1-v^2)^{-1/2}$.
 The latter couples to the electric dipole of quarkonium and introduces the following term to the Hamiltonian

-This leads to the Stark effect on the quarkonium.
+This leads to the motional Stark effect on the quarkonia.
 The selection rule for first order perturbation is $\D l=1$ and $\D m=0$, giving rise to a P-wave correction to the wave function.
 The parity odd correction doesn't contribute to self-energy as the corresponding integral in \eqref{Pi_rep} simply vanishes by parity.
 At second order, the perturbation gives rise to D-wave correction as